 The large place in front of the building (courtesy of Baron Haussmann) is spacious enough to hold the seasonal patinoire, or skating rink.
 Christmas in Paris is made even more magical with this outdoor skating rink in the middle of Paris!

 When Alexandre was little he loved the turn-of-the-century children's carrousel that is permanently set up on the place.
 It has horses and lovely deep booths.

-There's always an interesting exhibit to visit in the city hall itself.
+There's usually an interesting exhibit to visit in the city hall itself.
 Recently, for instance, there was an exhibit of the photographs Robert Doisneau shot at Les Halles, the old Paris central market.
 During important national sporting events, such as France playing the the soccer World Cup, large screens are installed in front of the building for public viewing.

-The Hotel de Ville is close to many attractions including the Pompidou Center, Notre Dame Cathedral, the Islands, the Marais and the book merchants (les bouqinistes) that line the banks of the Seine river.
+The Hotel de Ville is close to many interesting buildings and museums including the Pompidou Center, Notre Dame Cathedral, the Islands, the Marais and the book merchants (les bouqinistes) that line the banks of the Seine river.

 The Hotel de Ville is included in a small-group walking tour that takes you on a journey to hidden Paris.

 Discover off-the-beaten-path streets and tucked-away buildings where you'll learn about the violent and dark history that lurks beneath the City of Light.

 The history of Paris includes the plague, the French Revolution, the Paris Commune and the Nazi Occupation.
 Learn about the French icons that shaped the city, from early French kings Chlothar the Old and Clovis the Lazy, to Napoleon and Marie Antoinette.